chipmuenk/modular_synths/teensy/teensy_usb_audio_loopback.md

 # USB Audio Loopback with Teensy

-A minimum setup for debugging which simply provides a loopback for the audio signal from the USB input to the USB output on the Teensy board.
-Use Audacity to stream, receive and analyze audio signals.
-The peak value of the audio signal is printed to the console which is helpful for debugging.
+A first experiment that requires only the Teensy board and Audacity (or another audio software) on the PC: An audio stream is generated, received and analyzed with Audacity, using the USB audio input and output of the Teensy board.
+The peak values of the audio signal are printed to the console which is helpful for debugging.
+The usage of `delay()` vs. `millis()` vs. `elapsedMillis` is discussed.

 ## Audio Buffering